CLRX/CLRX-mirror/doc/GcnInstrsSopc.md

 ## GCN ISA SOPC instructions

-The basic encoding of SOPC instructions needs 4 bytes (dword).
+The basic encoding of the SOPC instructions needs 4 bytes (dword).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------